madeforlosers/madeforlosers/README.md

 - voice acted briefly in an episode of The Curby Show
 - making youtube videos under the name "james games"
 - coded games in TI-84 basic (although they suck)
-- made a program that can turn an image into a TI-84 program that draws the image